WIGWELL LODGE RESIDENCIES

 In 2025 we partnership with the Ikon Gallery, a renowned arts gallery in Birmingham founded in 1964, to hold a residency for Singaporean artist Robert Renhui Zhao.
 Zhao is a multidisciplinary artist whose used his residency to continue his practice of examining the relationship between humans and nature.

-Art history residency - Association for Art History (AAH) partnership
+Association for Art History (AAH) - art historian residency

-In partnership with the AAH to create an annual art history residency for researchers and academics.
+We partner annually with the AAH to create an art history residency for researchers and academics.
 The residency is intended to give researchers, at all stages of their career, the opportunity to spend focused time on their research/writing while on sabbatical.
-The residency is available to AAH members and will run for up to four months from October to January each year.
+The residencies are available to AAH members and run between October to January each year.

 Previous residents: